 - Hearing Committee

 - If the Code referral is not dismissed within 10 business days of the initial reporting, the Administrator will appoint a three-member ad hoc Hearing Committee.
 The appointment of the Hearing Committee must occur within 7 business days after the Administrator notified the complainant and the accused of the decision to move forward with the Code of Conduct.
-This committee will consist of two (2) exempt staff or faculty members, and one (1) undergraduate or graduate student.
+This committee will consist of three (3) members, including exempt staff, faculty members, and/or students.
 A Staff or Faculty member will be appointed to serve as chair of the committee.
 The Hearing Committee may confer with legal affairs during the preparation phase, during the Hearing, and after the Hearing concludes, as appropriate and necessary.
 The Administrator or designee(s) will instruct this Hearing Committee to review all materials deemed relevant to the Code matter.

-- The Hearing Committee will hold a Hearing within 10 business days of receiving the Code of Conduct violation from the Administrator.
-Witnesses and the complainant (if not anonymous) may be requested to submit to questioning, either in person, via teleconference, electronic media, or in writing, by the Hearing Committee.
+- The Hearing Committee will hold a Hearing within 10 business days of receiving the Code of Conduct violation from the Administrator in person, via teleconference, or electronic media as determined by the Hearing Committee.
 The Administrator or designee(s) will communicate with the person accused and the complainant and give them the opportunity to prepare any relevant evidence.
 The accused student may seek more information regarding the allegations made against him by submitting a written request and/or relevant questions to the Administrator.

 - At the Hearing, the person accused and the complainant will be entitled to present information.
 Any information that is presented at the Hearing must be presented to all parties and the Hearing Committee.
 The person accused or complainant may be accompanied by an individual acting in an advisory capacity, who may be an attorney, at his or her own expense.
 Such individuals may counsel the complainant or the accused during the course of a Hearing, but shall not personally participate or speak on behalf of the complainant or the accused.
 Parties who wish to be accompanied by an attorney must inform the Administrator in writing at least 5 business days before the scheduled date of the proceeding.
 Those acting in an advisory capacity may not appear in lieu of the complainant or the persons accused.